projectcalico/calico/master/getting-started/rkt/installation/vagrant-coreos/index.md

 ### 4. Verify environment

-You should now have two CoreOS servers.
+You should now have two CoreOS Container Linux servers.
 The servers are named calico-01 and calico-02 and have IP addresses 172.18.18.101 and 172.18.18.102.

 At this point, it's worth checking that your servers can ping each other.